 - 1 1/2 tablespoon lime juice

-- Preparation Tips: Although traditionally the shallots and garlic are finely chopped by hand, you can also use a food processor for this task.
+- While traditionally the shallots and garlic are finely chopped by hand, you can also use a food processor for this task.
 Just be sure not to over-process, or you will end up with a mushy mess.
 What you want are individual-looking pieces of shallot and garlic.

 - If Using Whole Dried Chilies: simply place them in a coffee grinder (or food processor) and blitz until you get a powdery consistency.